iBoot32/Class-Notes/368/notes/oct31.md

 ### Delete
 1. swap victim and end
+2. shrink by one
-2. swap new end and root
+3. swap new end and root
-3. heapify root
+4. heapify root

 ### Pseudocode
 ```c